Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Ex1Task3" />
 #### Task 3 - Building the Application ####

-In this task, you will check that although you have removed the **Album** and **Genre** model classes, the project gets built successfully, by using the classes in the data model.
+In this task, you will check that, although you have removed the **Album** and **Genre** model classes, the project builds successfully by using data model classes.

 1. Delete the placeholder **Album** and **Genre** classes.
 To do this, in the **Solution Explorer**, expand the **Models** folder, right-click **Album** and select **Delete**.
 Repeat this procedure with the **Genre** class.